 Excessive temperatures or moisture may cause a sealant to be damaged.
 Sealant cure, adhesion and physical properties could be harmed if the sealant is not handled and stored properly.
 The sealant user must understand and follow the on the proper use of dispensing equipment for two-component silicone sealants.

-I-4 CURING TIME AND TRANSPORTATION
+J-4 CURING TIME AND TRANSPORTATION

-It would take minimum of 24 hours for the two-component silicone sealants to cure before transporting the panel from the production site.
+It would take minimum of 24 h for the two-component silicone sealants to cure before transporting the panel from the production site.
 One component Sealants cures at the rate of 1 mm thick / day.
-Care must be taken to ensure that the sealant has been completely cured and required shore A value has been reached before despatching them to the site for glazing.
+Care must be taken to ensure that the sealant has been completely cured and required Shore a value has been reached before despatching them to the site for glazing.

-I-5 STRUCTURAL SILICONE SEALANT MODULUS OF ELASTICITY
+J-5 STRUCTURAL SILICONE SEALANT MODULUS OF ELASTICITY

-I-5.1 General
+J-5.1 General

 Structural silicone sealants should be designed for both strength and flexibility for specific applications; this implies that the sealant’s modulus of elasticity should fall between a maximum and minimum value for a specific application.

 The modulus of elasticity of a material describes its elongation response to an applied stress, and therefore is a measure of its flexibility, stiffness, or hardness.
-The term “modulus” used in this appendix refers to a sealant’s secant modulus of elasticity; see Terminology IS 10959 : 2017.
+The term “modulus” used in this appendix refers to a sealant’s secant modulus of elasticity; (see terminology IS 10959).
 Note that the units of modulus and stress can be the same (such as pounds per square inch), but they represent different technical concepts.
 Because the modulus of a sealant is not constant, it is customary in the sealant industry to state both the modulus and the strain at which it was measured (for example, 99 kPa at 12.5 percent strain).

 Structural silicone sealants are used to structurally attach glass and other materials to a framing system; to transfer loads applied to the glazing material to the framing system; and to accommodate anticipated movement between the glazed materials and the supporting framework.
 When selecting a structural sealant for a specific application, the design professional must select a sealant that has the necessary strength to resist applied loads, but also has enough flexibility to accommodate differential movement.